Manuel Briones: Politics

 Briones was elected as representative of Cebu's old first congressional district for the 5th Philippine Legislature on June 3, 1919, and served for three more terms until the 8th Philippine Legislature in 1931.
 The old first district was composed of the towns Bogo, Borbon, Carmen, Catmon, Danao, Pilar, Poro, San Francisco, Sogod Tabogon, and Tudela,.
 He once was the majority floor leader, coauthored the country's first labor code, the Workmen's Compensation Act, led the Mindanao legislative survey that resulted in infrastructure projects, and was the principal author of the Republic Act 1161, otherwise known as the Social Security Act of 1954.

 In 1931, he ran and won as senator together with Sergio S. Osmeña Sr. During this time, the country was split into 12 districts with each district represented by 2 senators.
 He and Osmeña represented Cebu, which was the 10th senatorial district.

-By July 10, 1934, he was voted Constitutional Convention delegate that drafted the 1935 Constitution by virtue of the Tydings-McDuffie Law.
+By July 10, 1934, he was voted Constitutional Convention delegate that drafted the 1935 Constitution by virtue of the Tydings-McDuffie Law in a group of draftees called “The Seven Wise Men.”

 During the Philippine Presidential Election on November 8, 1949, Briones ran for vice-president under the Nacionalista Party.
 The two candidates lost to their rivals from the Liberal Party: Elpidio Quirino, who was elected president, and Fernando Lopez, who became vice-president.
 In the 1951 Philippine senate (midterm) election held on November 13, 1951, where 8 senatorial slots were to be voted, he was elected by the entire Philippine electorate and won as senator, no longer voted by district as was in the 1931 elections.
 He was the only candidate from Visayas who won and served in the Senate until 1953.